psexton/laundry-watcher/README.md

+## ⚠️ Project Abandoned ⚠️
+I started working on this project because I wanted to get notifications when the washing machine was done.
+My first attempt was to measure the power usage, using an energy monitoring smart plug.
+I couldn't get that to work, the data was just too noisy, and I couldn't get it to reliably distinguish between "wash is done" and "pause between wash and rinse cycles".
+My second attempt, found here, was to use a webcam and beaglebone black I had lying around to do image recognition on the indicator lights.

+Because life is funny, shortly after I started working on that, the washing maching stopped working and had to be replaced.
+The replacement has WiFi built in, and [some sort of cloud account](https://www.geappliances.com/connect), which I don't use, but which Home Assistant [can hook into](https://github.com/simbaja/ha_gehome).
+Not ideal, but Good Enough.

+---

 # laundry-watcher
 Washing machine status and notifications using image recognition

-Status: Abandoned.
-Because life is funny, shortly after I started working on this project, the washing maching stopped working and had to be replaced.
-The replacement has WiFi built in, and [some sort of cloud account](https://www.geappliances.com/connect), which I don't use, but which Home Assistant [can hook into](https://github.com/simbaja/ha_gehome).
-Not ideal, but Good Enough.

-Previous status: webcam usage proof of concept
+Status: webcam usage proof of concept

 ## Installing